Project type: Biogas

 Project location: Uttarakhand, India

-The project, financed by Coop and implemented in partnership with WWF Switzerland, Helvetas and Intercooperation Social Development India (ICSD), involves the construction of 4,900 biogas plants in households in rural areas in the state of Uttarakhand in India.
+The project, financed by Coop and implemented in partnership with WWF Switzerland, Helvetas and the local NGO Partners in Prosperity (PnP), involves the construction of totally 3,900 biogas plants in households in rural areas in the state of Uttarakhand in India.
 By substituting wood as a fuel with biogas, greenhouse gases are being reduced.
 These biogas plants complement the commitment for regional rice farmers on behalf of Coop, Reismühle Brunnen and Helvetas: a fair, value-added supply chain has been developed for the local rice production, aiming at improved incomes for farmers and adjustments for eco-friendly farming methods.

 persons benefit from better air quality